What is Co-Anon?

-Co-Anon Family Groups is a fellowship of men and women who are husbands, wives, parents, relatives, or close friends of someone who is chemically dependent.
-If you are seeking a solution to the problems that come from living with a practicing or recovering cocaine addict, we at Co-Anon can help you.
+Co-Anon Family Groups is a fellowship of men and women who are husbands, wives, parents, partners, relatives, or close friends of someone who is or has been chemically dependent.
+If you are seeking a solution to the problems that come from living with a practicing or recovering addict, we at Co-Anon can help you.

 Who are the members and why are we here?